POLICY ISSUE ANALYSIS

 Figure 1.
 Percentage change in lower income earners living in 10 kilometre bands from Sydney CBD, between 1986 and 2011

 The economic and social wellbeing of the high-wage earners in CBD businesses are dependent on the low-wage jobs that service the businesses that deliver high wages such as workers in hospitality, transport and service industries.
 However, high housing costs are unbalancing this relationship.

-The reduced pool of potential low-income workers can be seen in the fact that between 1986 and 2011, the percentage of people on lower-income living within 10 kilometres of Sydney's job-rich CBD dropped by 82%.
+The reduced pool of potential low-income workers can be seen in the fact that between 1986 and 2011, the percentage of people on lower income living within 10 kilometres of Sydney's job-rich CBD dropped by 82 per cent.